EvgeniyGulkov/BottomCard/README.md

 ## License

-BottomCardView is available under the MIT license.
+BottomCard is available under the MIT license.
 See the LICENSE file for more info.